Top 15 London Eye facts that you must know

 The London Eye has one royal capsule

 To commemorate the 60th anniversary of Queen Elizabeth II's coronation, a passenger capsule was dubbed the Coronation Capsule on June 2, 2013, easily recognizable by its red color.
-To date, this is the only one of the 32 capsules that look different.
+To date, this is the only one of the 32 capsules that looks different.

 London Eye Facts

-The London Eye was supposed to be temporary
+It was supposed to be temporary

 The London Eye, like the Eiffel Tower, was intended to be temporary.
 Lambeth Council granted the Eye a permanent license in July 2002.
 A 25-year lease was signed on February 8, 2006, following a disagreement between the Southbank Centre and the London Eye.